gregorwolf/pg-beershop/README.md

 If you want to delete the deployment, then run:

-`kubectl -n pg-bookshop delete -f deployment/beershop.yaml`
+`kubectl -n pg-beershop delete -f deployment/beershop.yaml`

 ## Run on Microsoft Azure